ivicj/FullStackWebApp/README.md

         - Data from Funda's API is stored in local database as part of the Job.
     - `Services` - data fetching logic is in Service ([Separation of Concerns](https://en.wikipedia.org/wiki/Separation_of_concerns) pattern)
         - Job shouldn't care how data is fetched, and Service doesn't care who's fetching the data.
+    - `AanbodControler` with 3 endpoints:
+        - `TestFetchingData` - test service that fetches data and populates database.
+        - `TestJob` - to run job manually (automaticaly job is scheduled for execution every 12 hours).
+        - `LeaderBoard/{tuin}` - that gets hit by the client application

 ## Database Model
 - `Aanbod` table to store all offers
     - `Id` `(int)`